ingria/ajax2mqtt/README.md

 | A2M_LOG_LEVEL | error | Logging level |

 ## Integrations
-MQTT interation is done with "integration" abstractions.
+MQTT communication is done with "integration" abstractions.
 Right now there are two: **base** and **homeassistant**, but it is possible to create more.
 Integration watches for device state and sends messages to MQTT broker.
 Also it listens for command topics and controls the physical devices.

 ### Base integration
 Base integration sends **all** state changes to `ajax2mqtt/ID/state` topic and subscribes to the following command topics: